 Section 16(a) of the Exchange Act requires our directors, executive officers, and holders of more than 10% of our Common Stock to file with the SEC initial reports of ownership and reports of changes in beneficial ownership of our Common Stock.
-Based solely on our review of copies of reports filed by individuals required to make filings, or Reporting Persons, pursuant to Section 16(a) of the Exchange Act or written representations from certain Reporting Persons, we believe that all such reports required to be filed under Section 16(a) of the Exchange Act for 2014 were timely filed, except:
+Based solely on our review of copies of reports filed by individuals required to make filings, or Reporting Persons, pursuant to Section 16(a) of the Exchange Act or written representations from certain Reporting Persons, we believe that all such reports required to be filed under Section 16(a) of the Exchange Act for 2016 were timely filed, except:

-On December 22, 2014, Patricia Gallup sold 5,000 shares of Common Stock and should have filed a Form 4 on or before December 24, 2014.
-Ms. Gallup reported this transaction on a Form 4 filed with the SEC on December 29, 2014.
+On February 16, 2016, David Hall gifted 5,000 shares of Common Stock to an affiliated charity and should have filed a Form 4 on or before February 18, 2016.
+Mr. Hall reported this transaction on a Form 4 filed with the SEC on February 19, 2016.

-On December 23, 2014, Patricia Gallup sold 5,000 shares of Common Stock and should have filed a Form 4 on or before December 26, 2014.
-Ms. Gallup reported this transaction on a Form 4 filed with the SEC on December 29, 2014.
+On March 5, 2016, Joseph Driscoll received 5,000 shares of Common Stock as a result of the vesting of restricted stock units granted in March 2012, and should have filed a Form 4 on or before March 8, 2016.
+Mr. Driscoll reported this transaction on a Form 4 filed with the SEC on March 11, 2016.